shamblett/xml2json/test/doc/testing.md

 Just run xml2json_test.html in Dartium, the test page should show all the test as passing.
 The test strings for the tests are in the file `xml2json_test_strings.dart` for the curious.

+The server side tests are in xml2json_server_test.dart, straight copy of the client side tests.

 ## Interactive tests

 Run xml2json_interactive.html in Dartium, paste your XML into the top text area, select